35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### How many affordable (and family) homes have we lost?

-Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units [**^2**].
+Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units **[^2]**.

 BL's amended application also goes beyond reducing the number of affordable homes, by also adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
-If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace [^\*\*3]**.**  Assisted living accommodation and key worker housing is also allowed[^4].\*\*
+If built to the maximum allowed by the amended permission. student and co-living accommodation will account for nearly 20% of the total residential floorspace **[^3].**  Assisted living accommodation and key worker housing is also allowed**[^4]**.

 In addition, the mix of dwelling size has been restricted to favour smaller homes.
 The scheme is divided into twelve zones; all zones allow BL a maximum of 10% studio flats (only as freemarket, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
 However, only five of the zones require a minimum of 20% three-bed plus, and only for affordable housing, which effectively guarantees very little family housing of any kind.